 This means that often, they are not training in the most efficient way to achieve their goals.
 The only way to actually know how many calories you’re burning while you’re exercising is to have a heart rate monitor that is consistently hooked up and tracking your heartbeats.
 All top athlete’s heart rate train, as they know this will help them to reach their top potential in the shortest amount of time possible.

-Heart rate sensors typically come in one of two forms.
-The chest strap style and the wrist band style.
+Heart rate sensors typically come in one of three forms.
+The chest strap style, the wrist band style and more recently the armband style.
 There are pros and cons to each type of sensor.

 Essential reading: Heart rate zone training with wearables

-Fitness trackers, such as those made by Fitbit, Apple or Garmin, claim to be able to monitor your heart rate without a chest strap.
-They operate by shining a light into your wrist, which is then reflected by blood vessels passing through your veins.
+Fitness trackers, such as those made by Fitbit, Apple or Garmin, claim to be able to monitor your heart rate from the wrist.
+They operate by shining a light, which is then reflected by blood vessels passing through your veins.
 When your heart pumps, the blood moves through your veins at a quicker rate, causing less light to be reflected back.
 The wrist worn device then calculates your heart rate using an algorithm.

-The current trend may be to move heart-rate monitoring away from the chest and over to the wrist but accuracy at these new locations is still questionable.
+While this is a convenient way of tracking your ticker, the accuracy can never compare with chest or arm band style monitor.
 Particularly for high intensity workouts.
-If you are very serious about heart rate training, a chest rate heart rate monitor is still the way to go.
+If you are very serious about heart rate training, a chest or armband monitor is still the way to go.

 Tickr X is the most advanced of Wahoo’s three heart rate training chest straps.
-In addition to heart rate, the device measures calorie burn, running form metrics, indoor run, spin cadence and counts reps during strength training.
+In addition to information on your ticker, the device measures calorie burn, running form metrics, indoor run, spin cadence and counts reps during strength training.